jewelsofthought/neshama/site/posts/parashot/Shoftim_notes.md

 [16:18-20&#93; Judges and <i>Shotrim</i>](../Shoftim/#18-20-judges-and-shotrim)
 Perhaps simple, but foundational rules upon which to build a just society.

-{NOTE: on v20, if we are speaking of a physical piece of land, Israel, then it seems somewhat materialistic.
+v20, if we are speaking of a physical piece of land, Israel, then it seems somewhat materialistic.
 However, today, it only makes sense if the land that is spoken of is the land that the Lord, My G-d, is giving me today.
-It is a place, a space, a life and all that supports it, rather than a specific geographical place, it is rather a "mental/emotional" space, brought about by focusing on a specific spiritual place - the one where G-d lives.}
+It is a place, a space, a life and all that supports it, rather than a specific geographical place, it is rather a "mental/emotional" space, brought about by focusing on a specific spiritual place - the one where G-d lives.

 [16:21&#93; No idolatrous tree](../Shoftim/#21-no-idolatrous-tree---no-tree---near-the-altar-of-hashem)

-{NOTE: Being a lover of trees, this is one that is difficult to fathom.
+Being a lover of trees, this is one that is difficult to fathom.
 In the desert, trees are most welcome.
 Does this speak of a time when the land had many more trees on it, and trees were not that special.
 However, if you have trees and a garden surrounding a place of worship, it would be much more amenable to social and human interactions.

 The spark of hope is the reference to an idolatrous tree, called an _asherah_&mdash;which is unclear.
 How can a tree be idolatrous.
 The only possibility is a specific tree that is used to make pillars for this particular god, perhaps a totem of some nature.